-On Friday, April 26, lane closures on northbound I-294 are scheduled to begin at 7 p.m. with traffic reduced to a single lane by 11 p.m. for overnight pavement patching work that will continue into the morning of Saturday, April 27, with all northbound lanes scheduled to reopen by 7 a.m.
+On Friday, May 31, lane closures on northbound I-294 are scheduled to begin at 7 p.m. with traffic reduced to a single lane by 11 p.m. for overnight pavement patching work that will continue into the morning of Saturday, June 1, with all northbound lanes scheduled to reopen by 7 a.m.

-In addition, lane closures are scheduled to begin on southbound I-294 by 8 p.m. on Friday, April 26, reducing traffic to two lanes.
-Southbound work is expected to be complete by midnight with all lanes reopening at that time.
+In addition, lane closures are scheduled to begin on southbound I-294 by 8 p.m. on Friday, May 31, reducing traffic to two lanes.
+One lane is scheduled to reopen by 7 a.m. on Saturday, June 1.
+One lane will remain closed through Sunday, June 2 to allow concrete time to cure.
+All lanes will reopen by 3 p.m.

-Additional overnight weekend lane closures will be scheduled in early May to complete pavement patching and repair work in the southbound lanes.
 Repairs on the Mile Long Bridge will continue in 2019 and beyond on an as-needed basis.

 The Mile Long Bridge Project is scheduled to begin in 2019 and will completely rebuild the structure by 2023.
 The project includes construction of two new bridge structures that will increase capacity from four lanes to five lanes in both directions as part of the Central Tri-State Project.
 In addition, the inside shoulders will be built to serve as flex lanes, which can be used for a variety of safety-related needs.
 Currently, up to 150,000 vehicles travel on the Mile Long Bridge daily.
-The work is part of the Illinois Tollway's 15-year, \$12 billion capital program, Move Illinois: The Illinois Tollway Driving the Future.
+The work is part of the Illinois Tollway's 15-year, \$14 billion capital program, Move Illinois: The Illinois Tollway Driving the Future.